Yodazon/vscolourwheel/README.md

 The extnesion allows you to modify the Hex value in line in your code.

-It will also allow you to chnage the brigthness and saturation of the colour.
+It will also allow you to change the brigthness and saturation of the colour.

 Below is an image of the extension being used.